ice-wm/man/icewm.md

 It supports file completion using `Tab` or `Ctrl+I`.
 A rich set of editing operations is supported, including cut-/copy-/paste-operations.

+## WINDOW LIST

+The window list window shows a list of all workspaces.
+For each workspace it shows the window titles of the windows which are mapped on it.
+The bottom entry reads `All Workspaces`.
+It holds the sticky windows.
+These windows are mapped in all workspaces.

+The window list window is normally hidden.
+Choose one of the following four methods to make it visible:

+- Select the bottom window list menu entry.
+- Press the `KeySysWindowList=Ctrl+Alt+Esc` key.
+- Press the right Windows key if `Win95Keys=1`
+- Press the `DesktopWinListButton=2` mouse button in the root window.

+A single-click on a window entry selects it.
+A group of windows can be selected by `Shift+Pointer_Button1` or by dragging with the left mouse button.
+Use `Ctrl+Pointer_Button1` to individually select windows in a multi-selection.
+A right mouse click over a selection will popup the system menu for this selection.
+To close the selected windows, press `Delete`.
+Press `Shift+Delete` to forcefully kill them.
+Right mouse click below the sticky windows for a menu with window arranging actions.

+Double-click on a workspace to switch to it.
+Double-click on a window to activate it.
+Or navigate by arrow keys and press Enter.
+The space bar toggles a selection of a window. `Ctrl+a` and `Ctrl+/` will select the entire list of windows. `Ctrl+\\` deselects everything.
+Press the first letter of a window title to navigate to it and select it.
+If titles of multiple windows start with the same letter then repeatedly pressing the first letter cycles over those windows.
+`Home` selects the first entry and `End` the last. `PageUp` and `PageDown` move up or down by ten entries.
+Combine this with the `Shift` key to extend a selection over the range of motion.

 ## KEYBOARD SHORTCUTS